What is the ABP In Training Exam?

 When it comes to your Pediatrics ITE prep, avoid cramming.
 Focus on studying effectively throughout your residency, using strategies like spaced repetition and reviewing concepts as you see them in your patient cases.

-How to Study for Pediatric ITE
+How to study for Pediatrics ITE

 Any topic from the ABP content outline is considered fair game to be included on the Pediatrics ITE.
 However, unlike the boards, there’s no penalty for guessing and no real way to fail.